 All recent versions of Microsoft Excel for Windows are supported, including Excel 2003, 2007, 2010 and 2013 (both 32 bit and 64 bit versions of Excel 2010 and Excel 2013 are supported).

-PyXLL is designed to work with all versions of Python from 2.3 to 3.3.
-The standard cPython interpreter is used which means all of your compiled C Python modules will also work, including 3rd party packages such as numpy.
+PyXLL is designed to work with all versions of Python from 2.3 to 3.4.
+The standard cPython interpreter is used which means all of your compiled CPython modules will also work, including 3rd party packages such as numpy or your own modules compiled with Cython, SWIG, boost or the Python C API.